Disability Pride Month

 Disability Pride Month occurs worldwide, usually in July.
 Disability Pride has evolved from a day of celebration to a month-long event.

 It originated in the United States to commemorate the passing of the landmark Americans with Disabilities Act (ADA) in July 1990.
-Disabled people make up 15% of the world's population representing all ages, races, ethnicities, genders, sexual orientations, religions, and socio-economic backgrounds.
+Disabled people make up 16% of the world's population representing all ages, races, ethnicities, genders, sexual orientations, religions, and socio-economic backgrounds.

 Disability Pride Month celebrates people with disabilities, their identities, their culture, and their contributions to society.
 It also seeks to change the way people think about and define disability, to end the stigma of disability, and to promote the belief that disability is a natural part of human diversity in which people living with disabilities can celebrate and take pride.
 It is a chance for people with disabilities to come together and celebrate being themselves, no matter their differences.
 It is also a chance to raise awareness of the challenges they still face every day to be treated equally.

 History

 United States

 On March 12, 1990, over 1,000 people marched from the White House to the U.S. Capitol to demand that Congress pass the Americans with Disabilities Act.
 Upon arrival, about 60 activists, including eight-year-old Jennifer Keelan-Chaffins, physically demonstrated the inaccessibility of public spaces by getting out of their wheelchairs or setting aside their mobility aids and crawling up the Capitol steps in an act of civil disobedience that later became known as the Capitol Crawl.
 Police then arrested 104 activists for unlawful demonstration, many of whom were in their wheelchairs.

 On July 26, 1990, President George H. W. Bush signed the Americans with Disabilities Act into law.
-Each July is celebrated as Disability Pride Month in commemoration of the historic moment.
+Disability Pride Month was first celebrated in July 2015, commemorating the ADA's 25th anniversary.